Marketing of fishery and aquaculture products

 The marketing standards specify freshness and size categories for fresh products.
 These are applied in accordance with conservation measures, in particular minimum biological sizes.
 The standards also specify trade descriptions and presentations of canned sardines, bonito and tuna.

-Fishery and aquaculture products, seaweeds and algae sold to end consumers or caterers must bear the following information:
+Fishery and aquaculture products, seaweeds and algae sold to end consumers or mass caterers must bear the following information:

 - the species' commercial and scientific names